syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-MAUI.md

         //Converts Word document into PDF document
         using (PdfDocument pdfDocument = render.ConvertToPDF(document))
         {
-            //Saves the Word document to MemoryStream.
+            //Saves the PDF document to MemoryStream.
             MemoryStream stream = new MemoryStream();
             pdfDocument.Save(stream);